ITfoxtec/FoxIDs/docs/external-login.md

 The API is called with HTTP POST and a JSON body.

+> It is possible to configure additional parameters which is included in the JSON message.

 This is a JSON body for the username type `email`:
 ```JSON
 {